orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 To be able to fetch data for some insight, we need to store some insight configuration (input data), such as data series config - line color, search query string, the title of data series.

 We use the setting cascade to store these insight configurations.
-Search based insight configuration looks something like this
+For example, Search based insight configuration looks something like this

 ```json